egels/PD2-Skill-Profiler/readme.md

 This README covers the installation and usage of this mod.

 **It is strongly recommended to backup your save file before using this mod.**
-This is the first release of this mod, there may be bugs.
+This is the first release of this mod, there ~~may~~will be bugs.
 Follow [this steam guide](http://steamcommunity.com/sharedfiles/filedetails/?id=170416480) to backup your save.

 Installation
 ============

-1. Click the *Download ZIP* button on the right pannel of this page;
+1. Click the *Download ZIP* button on the right panel of this page;
 2. Extract the content of the zipped file;
 3. Copy the content of `PD2-Skill-Profiler-master` to your Payday 2 folder (typically `C:\Program Files (x86)\Steam\steamapps\common\PAYDAY 2`);
 4. Do not overwrite `PD2hook.yml`.
 If you are asked to do so, that means you have other mods installed.
 In this case, merge the content of both files using a text editor.